 The Da Vinci Satellite team is recruiting!
-The different positions within the Website team, the Technical team, the Education team, and the Business team can be found below.
+The different positions within the Core team, Technical team, Education team, and Business team can be found below.
+All positions listed start as soon as possible unless otherwise specified.
 If you have any questions, please don’t hesitate to send us an email.

 Website Manager (~8 hours per week)